KLIA Ekspres: Rolling stock

+Since the opening of the railway in 2002, the fleet consists of 12 4-car electric trainset from Siemens, Germany, on which 8 trainsets were allocated to KLIA Ekspres service.
+The trainset, named Siemens Desiro ET425M, has a top speed of 200 km/h with commercial speed of 160 km/h.
+This KLIA Ekspres trains has more seating than KLIA Transit trains for passenger comfort, and each train includes luggage racks beside the doors and overhead racks along the coach, along with Wi-Fi onboard.
+The trainset also includes VIP seatings for VIP service and toilets at the first car of the train.
+Luggage area for check-in flight luggages at KL City Air Terminal also included at the end cab on KL Sentral direction.

+To increase frequency of the line, eight new 4-car electric trainsets were brought from CRRC Changchun, in which two trainsets were allocated on KLIA Ekspres service.
+The trainset, nicknamed Equator, is much different from the first-generation train, which lacked toilets and luggage areas.
+The trainsets arrived in October 2016, and commercial operations started in March 2017.

 History

 Accidents

 On 24 August 2010, Express Rail Link suffered their first reported accident, in which 3 passengers were injured.
 Two ERL trains collided at Kuala Lumpur Sentral, Of the trains involved one of them was about to depart at 9:45 pm for Kuala Lumpur International Airport while the other train, which was empty, rammed into its rear.

-Suspension
+Suspension in 2020 to 2022

 On 4 April 2020, due to the Malaysian movement control order, which resulted in a significant reduction in ridership, all ERL rail services were temporarily suspended.
 Limited ERL services recommenced on 4 May 2020 with KLIA Transit service patterns.

+Service resumption

+KLIA Ekspres service resumed on 3 January 2023.
+Since 1 August 2023, KLIA Ekspres trains operate at a frequency of 20 minutes on all days.

 Operations

-Timetable

-The KLIA Ekspres service officially began operations on 14 April 2002 connecting Kuala Lumpur with the Kuala Lumpur International Airport.
-The non-stop 57-kilometer journey takes around 28 minutes with trains departing at 15-minute intervals during peak hours and 20-minute intervals during off-peak hours.